Flowm/argos-research.github.io/pages/contribute.md

   * change "PROJECT" inside Makefile to your needs
   * adjust memory size and number of cores inside Vagrant file to fit your hardware
-  * run "ip a" on your local machine and change the dev option inside bootstrap.h to your LAN adapter
+  * run "ip a" on your local machine and change the dev option inside bootstrap.sh to your LAN adapter
   * vagrant up (Wait until it finished.
 This may take some time.
-Machine will throw a tty error when finished...)
+Machine will throw a tty error when finished, please ignore this as long as no other errors occur...)
   * run "vagrant ssh" to log into vm
   * inside vm run "cd /vagrant"
   * and run "make run"